-After you configured your virtual service properties and set SSL parameters, you need to update requests in your SoapUI tests or client code: in each request that you send to the service, replace the http protocol with https:
+After you configured your virtual service properties and set SSL parameters, you need to update requests in your functional tests or client code: in each request that you send to the service, replace the http protocol with https:

 Start the virtual service, send test requests and check responses.